Intro-CS-App-Dev-and-Deploy/Overview/README.md

 **Creating Buttons and Mouse Interactions**, <a href="https://github.com/Intro-CS-App-Dev-and-Deploy/Rect-Application-Quit-Button">Create this Example, starter and exemplar</a>
 - Prototype a button as a rectangle
 - Prototype a Quit Button (as a subprogram for introduction to dynamic non-flat programs, copying code to any program)

+## Practice Makes Better: Repeating Buttons and Mouse Interactions
+- Completing this assignment makes the drawing program and music program attainable

 **3 x 3 Home Screen**, <a href="https://github.com/Intro-CS-App-Dev-and-Deploy/3x3-Home-Screen">Create this Example, starter and exemplar</a>
 - Getting Started with 1 or two buttons: create 2 projects emphasizing single-line-IF, Boolean, and IF-Else